Kovah/LinkAce-Website/content/docs/v2/configuration/sso-oauth-oidc.md

 ---
-title: SSO with OAuth or OIDC
+title: SSO (Single-Sign-On) with OAuth or OIDC
 weight: 130
 ---